 In the fetus, phagocytic cells, present at the yolk sac stage of development, are critical for the inflammatory response that combats bacterial and fungal infection.
 Granulocytes can be identified in the 2nd mo of gestation and monocytes can be identified in the 4th mo of gestation.
 Their level of function increases with gestational age but is still low at term.

 At birth, the ultrastructure of neutrophils is normal, but in most neonates, chemotaxis of neutrophils and monocytes is decreased because of an intrinsic abnormality of cellular locomotion and adherence to surfaces.
 These functional deficits are more pronounced in premature infants.

-By about the 14th wk of gestation, the thymus is functioning and producing lymphocytes.
-Also by 14 wk, T cells are present in the fetal liver and spleen, indicating that mature T cells are established in the peripheral lymphoid organs by this age.
+By about the 14th wk of gestation, the thymus is functioning, and hematopoietic stem cell–produced lymphocytes accumulate in the thymus for development.
+Also by 14 wk, T cells are present in the fetal liver and spleen, indicating that mature T cells are established in the secondary peripheral lymphoid organs by this age.
 The thymus is most active during fetal development and in early postnatal life.
 It grows rapidly in utero and is readily noted on chest x-ray in a healthy neonate, reaching a peak size at age 10 yr then involuting gradually over many years.

 The number of T cells in the fetal circulation gradually increases during the 2nd trimester and reaches nearly normal levels by 30 to 32 wk gestation.
 At birth, neonates have a relative T lymphocytosis compared to adults.
 However, neonatal T cells do not function as effectively as adult T cells.
 For example, neonatal T cells may not respond adequately to antigens and may not produce cytokines.